TL;DR

 The Attack Surface

-While reasoning capabilities unlock immense power, they also introduce a new vulnerability.
+While reasoning capabilities unlock immense power, they also introduce a new vulnerability in agentic AI systems.
 If an agent relies on a "chain of thought" (CoT) to maintain safety and logic, what happens when an attacker manipulates that thought process?

 Our analysis has identified three specific attack vectors where an agent's internal reasoning can be hijacked.